 ‘Ambitious’, ‘challenging’ and ‘phenomenal’ were terms used by film editors and VFX supervisors to describe the changes in editing afforded by recent technological advances.

-What was once impossible is possible, without looking unrealistic, explains Matt Sloane VFX Supervisor for Maze Runner The Death Cure (MRDC).
+What was once impossible is possible, without looking unrealistic, explains Matt Sloan VFX Supervisor for Maze Runner The Death Cure (MRDC).

 The Death Cure concludes the Maze Runner Saga in an action thriller mission based on the novel by James Dashner.
 A dystopian science-fiction city provides the backdrop for a group of friends as they search to find a cure for a fatal disease set amongst a deadly maze.